Make your website move: simple animation techniques for designers

 Then there's the “Oya Festivalen” website.
 It's full of life, with tiny animations that make the page sparkle.
 But the real magic lies in how scrolling through the site feels like leafing through a fun book.
 Each scroll invites you to see more, making the whole experience inviting and exciting.

 Make your buttons wiggle.
 CTA buttons are crucial—they guide users on what to do next.
-A soft wiggle or a bit of growth can catch the eye and spur people into action, like on this site that's all about saving the Monarch butterfly, where the buttons gently move to grab your attention.
+Subtle website animation effects, like a soft wiggle or gentle growth, can catch the eye and spur people into action—like on this site that's all about saving the Monarch butterfly, where the buttons gently move to grab your attention.

 Bring icons to life.
 Animated icons stand out—they add a layer of interaction that boosts the user experience.
 It's a way to sprinkle in some joy and playfulness, adding emotion to your site.
 Take the “Evrone” website, for instance.
 It showcases animated stickers that not only grab your attention but also make the whole experience more enjoyable and memorable.

 Play around with interactive stuff.
 Engagement goes beyond just viewing.
+You might create a loading animation for website transitions, create animated video for website storytelling, or even create animation video for website product reveals.
 Introduce elements that users can interact with, like 3D rotations or puzzles.
+Tools like Spline make it easy to design 3D objects, which you can then bring into Readymag for interactive experiences.
 They can transform your site into an interactive space where every click and scroll offers a new discovery.

 For example, on the “Post 1945 design” site, you can twist and turn objects around to see them from all angles.